mjaimin/DesignPatterns/README.md

   + **Singleton:** A class in which only a single instance can exist

 ##Structural Patterns
+Structural patterns provide a manner to define relationships between classes or objects.

   + **Adapter:** Match interfaces of different classes